 In addition, good academic standing requires satisfactory progress in the overall graduate program.
 Students’ individual graduate advisory committees may render judgments as to whether satisfactory progress is being made toward the degree, taking into account all aspects of academic performance and promise, not necessarily coursework alone.
 A positive judgment is required to remain in good academic standing.

 Failure to maintain good academic standing due to a cumulative grade point average less than 3.00 results in being placed on academic probation.
-(New regularly admitted students will not be placed on probation until they have completed 12 regular credits or two semesters of graduate work, whichever comes first.)
+(New regularly admitted students will not be placed on probation until they have completed 12 regular credits or two semesters of graduate work, whichever comes first.
+However, students who were provisionally admitted after waiver of the minimum GPA requirement for admission are placed on probation their first semester, regardless of the number of credits taken their first semester.)
 The probationary period extends for one semester beyond the one in which this status is acquired.
 During this probationary period, the student must register for traditionally graded courses that affect the grade point average.
 With permission of the student’s advisory committee, the student may register for continuous registration instead of traditionally graded courses.
 Continuous registration may be used to extend the probationary period for a maximum of two semesters, after which traditionally graded courses must be taken.
 Students on probation are subject to dismissal by the academic department or the Dean of the Graduate School at the end of the probationary semester unless good academic standing has been regained.
 This requires adequate improvement in cumulative grade point averages (3.000) and/or satisfactory progress as determined by the student’s graduate advisory committee.
 Students not making satisfactory progress due to their grade point average are encouraged to contact their advisors and/or advisory committees in order to set up a meeting to create a progress plan.
 Integrated Degree Program (IDP) students in combined bachelor’s/master’s degree programs who have accumulated at least 120 credit hours of course work and who fail to maintain a 3.000 GPA in their graduate course work including any courses listed on their GS 6 Form will be placed on probation by the Graduate School and will have one semester in which to improve their cumulative grade point averages to no less than 3.000 in their graduate course work.
 Failure to bring the cumulative graduate GPA to at least 3.000 will result in dismissal from the Graduate School with no re-enrollment permitted prior to completion of the bachelor’s degree.
 IDP students who are dismissed from the Graduate School, and who are still in good standing within their undergraduate programs, will be permitted to complete their undergraduate degrees.
 These students can petition the Registrar to reinstate courses to be applied toward their undergraduate degrees.

 When a student’s graduate advisory committee or an appropriate departmental graduate committee finds that a student is not making satisfactory progress toward the degree due to factors other than grade point average, and that satisfactory progress cannot be anticipated, a plan should be created and the following steps should be taken.